 Kindergarten is the first year of most children’s formal education.
 A lot of time is spent on learning routines and getting used to being in school.
-It is a big adjustment for many children, and can sometimes be difficult.
-Syracuse Academy provides a warm, caring environment where all children can feel welcome and comfortable.
+It is a big adjustment for many children and can sometimes be challenging.
+Syracuse Academy provides a warm, caring environment where all children feel welcome and comfortable.

 Kindergarten is a time when children learn many of the skills and concepts that they will need throughout their education.
-They will learn the basics of phonics, writing, reading, and reading comprehension as well as mathematical concepts.
-English Language Arts, Mathematics, Social Studies, and Science are all part of our daily schedule.
+They will learn the basics of phonics, writing, reading, comprehension, and mathematical concepts.
+English Language Arts, Mathematics, Social Studies, and Science are part of our daily schedule.
 They are essential components of our curriculum and are often interrelated.

-In addition to academics, kindergarten students have three specials classes: Art, Music, and Physical Education.
-Each afternoon, kindergarteners recess and snack time.
-Play is an important part of the day for young children and we make sure to set aside some time for play each day.
-It provides them with an opportunity to form strong social relationships, engage in dramatic play, and explore new materials.
-Our four rules are Be Responsible, Be Kind, Be Respectful, and Be Safe.
-Our students are expected to follow these four rules and to treat each other as they would want to be treated themselves.
+In addition to academics, kindergarten students have three special classes: Art, Coding, and Physical Education.
+Each afternoon, kindergarteners have recess.
+Play is an important part of the day for young children, and we make sure to set aside some time for play each day.
+It allows them to form strong social relationships, engage in dramatic play, and explore new materials.
+Our four rules are Be Responsible, Kind, Respectful, and Safe.
+Our students are expected to follow these four rules and treat each other as they want to be treated.
 Students are encouraged to take an active role in the creation of a learning environment that is caring, welcoming, respectful, and diverse.

-Students will learn about themselves as individuals and part of a group; about their families and community and about the world around them.
+Students will learn about themselves as individuals and part of a group, their families and community, and the world around them.
 All kindergarteners participate in two field trips a month.
-This is a very exciting time for our Little Atoms, as they have the opportunity to complement class learnings with hands-on, real-life experience.
+This is a very exciting time for our Little Atoms, as they can complement class learning with hands-on, real-life experience.

 So much happens in kindergarten!
-Because of this, parents as well as children may have some apprehensions about what will happen.
-It is extremely important to keep in mind that we all build on small successes.
-Each child will progress at his/her own rate, acquiring skills as he/she is developmentally ready.
+Because of this, parents and children may have some apprehensions about what will happen.
+It is extremely important to remember that we all build on small successes.
+Each child will progress at his/her rate, acquiring skills as he/she is developmentally ready.
 Maintaining each child's self-esteem and building a secure foundation for future growth will always remain a priority in our class.

 Some ways that you can help make your child's year a success are: